 Sculpture in Sèvres porcelain biscuit

-Symbolising the conquering spirit of Napoleon I, the Sèvres porcelain obelisk biscuit is one of the masterpieces of the huge tableware set commissioned by the Emperor from the Manufacture.
+Souvenir of the Egyptian Campaign and emblematic of Napoleon's aesthetic, this small sculpture of a Sphinx in porcelain biscuit is one of the elements created for the huge tableware set commissioned by Emperor Napoleon I from the Manufacture de Sèvres.
 Sèvres marks on the base.

-The biscuit is made entirely by hand by our craftsmen in the workshops of the Manufacture.
-Nuances and variations may appear from one piece to another, making each one almost unique.
+The sculpture is entirely handmade by our craftsmen in the workshops of the Manufacture.
+Shades and variations may appear from one piece to another, making each one almost unique.

 The art of porcelain was strongly influenced by the discoveries in Egypt during the Napoleonic wars in the early 19th century.